What Are Assets And What Are Liabilities?

 Robert Kiyosaki of the Rich Dad, Poor Dad fame doesn’t consider the primary home an asset.
 While I agree that your primary residence doesn’t produce cash flow, you do need a place to live.
 Else you would be renting and making the landlord rich.

 Your monthly housing payment is imputed rent.
 It is the rent you would be willing to pay to live in your own house.
+One of the many factors one needs to consider when asking “is now a good time to buy a house“?

 Also, hardly anyone buys their Primary Home in cash.
 With low interest rates and tax deductions, it makes financial sense to take a loan and pay a small down payment on your primary home.